Dragon-Developer/GM-Netcode/readme.md

 This framework is designed to simplify the setup of a GameMaker server and client.
+It uses [JSON-RPC](https://www.jsonrpc.org/specification) to invoke methods from another application.
 Below are usage instructions for creating a server and a client:

+_Note: it is still in its early stages, there is still much to document and improve._

 ## Creating Server
 1. Define a GameServer constructor that inherits from TCPServer.